 If you’re looking for some serious inspiration, this book is a must have!
 Frances Palmer is a renown East Coast potter who has lived an extraordinarily rich life and has grown a very intentional business centered around creativity.
 Frances opens up her life to readers and shares the most beautiful collection of essays, photographs, recipes, tutorials, and life lessons.
 Every single person I have given this book to has read it cover to cover in one sitting.
 It’s one of my top five favorite books and will leave you changed.
 In addition, Frances has just released two new jigsaw puzzles featuring her beautiful flower photographs which would make lovely gifts.
 Be sure to visit her website to see all of her incredible creations including her coveted handmade pottery, signed books, photo prints, and more.

 I’ve been a fan of Mary Heffernan of Five Marys Farms for many years after discovering her on Instagram, and we’ve since become real-life friends.
 Mary, her husband, and their four daughters, all named Mary, have a ranch in northern California where they raise Black Angus cattle, Navajo Churro lambs, and Berkshire heritage pigs.
 They sell their pasture-raised meats and other farm-produced products direct-to-consumer.
 We’ve been Farm Club members since discovering Mary and her family and are always thrilled with the quality of their meat.
 Mary is an incredible businesswoman and a wealth of information.
-Last fall Mary’s cookbook was released and it has fast become one of the most used cookbooks on my shelf.
+Mary released her first cookbook in 2020 and it has fast become one of the most used cookbooks on my shelf.
 All of the recipes we’ve made have been delicious and the stories and photography give this book so much depth and interest.
 If you want to learn more about Mary and her incredible business, you can read my past interview with her here.

 A Year Full of Flowers: Gardening for All Seasons by Sarah Raven